Aakarsh-verma/Automated-Society-Security-Task/README.md

 4. Packages for Face and Mask Recogniton : Opencv, Tensorflow, Keras, pyzbar, face_recognition
 5. Tkinter for local GUI, PHP for webapp.
 6. MySQL for database

+## Key Features
+1. Completely Contactless System.
+2. Facial Identification both while wearing and not wearing a mask meaning a person does'nt need to remove his/her mask to get identified.
+3. Temperature Checking.
+4. Live website to monitor and display real time information about visitors.
+5. Standalone system and along with local cache.
+6. Data of both valid and invalid visits stored.
+7. Regular cleaning of both cache data and visitor photos for storage management.

 ## Credits
 * Face Recognition by [Behic Guven](https://towardsdatascience.com/building-a-face-recognizer-in-python-7fd6630c6340)